 These temptations—of a fancy apartment, or a private limo, or jewelry, stacks of cash—are depicted in the above poster.
 A girl daydreams of the glamorous life she could lead if she left her village.
 In a twist on the “big-city job with a big paycheck” lie, traffickers tell poor girls that they can become Bollywood starlets if they leave their villages and go with them.

 These girls don’t know the dangers that lurk in large, unfamiliar cities.
 The lure of a big paycheck or a celebrity lifestyle are too much to resist, particularly for girls whose families live in poverty.
-That’s why the Sisters are teaching young women how to protect themselves.
+That’s why the PCT team is teaching young women how to protect themselves.
 They are educating girls and women to know the lies traffickers tell their victims.

 It is through education and awareness that child trafficking will be prevented

-The Sisters, through their posters and outreach campaign, are working to outsmart child traffickers before they can steal children away.
+The PT team, through their posters and outreach campaign, are working to outsmart child traffickers before they can steal children away.

-Want to help the Sisters educate more villagers?
+Want to help the PCT team educate more villagers?
 Donate today!